Is There an AI With No Restrictions? How AI Limits Actually Work

 Blocks or edits inputs/outputs

-Prompts may be refused or responses altered
+Prompts may be refused or altered

 Policy Enforcement